dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 }
 ```

 The above three branches are not equivalent.
 The first example, condition `gy > 0` will be evaluated only if `gx > 0`.
 In the optimized version, all three conditions are evaluated before the branch is evaluated as a whole.
-When condition evaluation is cheap (which is normally the case with simple artihmetic conditions), the second solution will be faster.
-Please note that we are joining the condition with arithmetic `&`, not `&&`, since only when they are joined with `&` will they be evaluated all together.
+When condition evaluation is cheap (which is normally the case with simple arithmetic conditions), the second solution will be faster.
+Please note that we are joining the condition with arithmetic `&`, not `&&`, since only when they are joined with `&` will they be evaluated altogether.

 The above approach will decrease the number of branches, but not eliminate them.